sveltia/sveltia-cms/README.md

 - Comprehensive config validation is not implemented yet.
 - Auto-saving a draft entry is not implemented yet.
-- Downloading an asset and copying the file path of an asset in the media library is not implemented yet.
 - [Backend health check](https://www.githubstatus.com/api) is not implemented yet.

 ## Roadmap